 5) an interest in the beauty of nature (desirable, but not required).

-Nominations for the Gilbert Award must be received no later than March 6, 2009.
+Please nominate a colleague who meets these criteria.
+Nominations for the Gilbert Award must be received no later than March 15, 2016.

 Past recipients include: